In hobby-grade R/C, 1985 was the year when four-wheel-drive buggies hit the mainstream.

 And naturally, when these vehicles first began to appear there was initially some confusion among organized hobby R/C clubs about what to do with them, with many allowing 2WD and 4WD cars to race together.
 Until it became apparent that cars like the Hotshot were capable of blowing the pants off just about any 2WD and really belonged in their own racing category.
 And thus, a whole new R/C racing experience had been born.

-(As always, this blog won’t delve into the later re-released Hotshot kit with it’s numerous changes, omissions and upgrades – instead I’m just focusing on the original 1980s model in all it’s pure, unmodified 1980s glory!)
+(As always, this blog won’t delve into the later Hotshot remake kit with it’s numerous changes, omissions and upgrades – instead I’m just focusing on the original 1980s model in all it’s pure, unmodified 1980s glory)

 Growing up, I saw the Hotshot much the way that I think Tamiya had always envisaged it – as an amazing, complex 4WD buggy designed for fun.
 And back in 1985, if you were a kid and your parents could actually afford to buy you a Tamiya Hotshot, then I think it’s safe to say that you ruled the neighborhood – at least as far as toys were concerned.